 Honesty in crisis in essential.
 Lie and you will be caught out.
-So, KFC’s first steps which were to be honest, say they have a problem, explain the extent of the problem and apologise, instantly made things clear from the start.
+KFC’s first steps were to be honest, say they have a problem, explain the extent of the problem and apologise, and it instantly made things clear from the start.

 Being quick off the mark on this is also key, waiting for other commentary or for events to unfold (probably not in your favour) will put you on the back foot and your apology will not be taken as sincerely.
 It will looked forced or that you were looking to see if you could have got away with it.
 It certainly won’t endear you to the people your apology is aimed at.

 On their website they initially put: “The chicken crossed the road, just not to our restaurants.”
 Followed by a fuller explanation of what was happening.

 KFC disseminated their message immediately through social media channels and the UK’s press.
 So virtually everyone who was anyone knew about the problem quickly.

 Adverts were placed in popular newspapers The Sun and Metro, on February 23, apologising for the “FCK” up.

 The funny and to the point advert was created by Mother London, the fast-food chain’s UK creative agency since last year.